-- 61% of Australian households currently have a pet, which is higher than many countries. - 57% of American households have pets. - 40% of households in the United Kingdom are estimated to have pets. - 90% of Australian households have had a pet at some time. - 70% of pet owners live in rural areas. - Over \$13 billion is estimated to be spent each year keeping pets fed, healthy and well-accessorised (see Figure 1). - In all service/product categories but 'pet food' there has been a steady or increasing amount spent since 2016.
+- Australia's pet population, 29 million, is now higher than its human population. - 61% of Australian households currently have a pet, which is higher than many countries. - o 57% of American households have pets. - o 40% of households in the United Kingdom are estimated to have pets. - 90% of Australian households have had a pet at some time. - 70% of pet owners live in rural areas. - Over \$13 billion is estimated to be spent each year keeping pets fed, healthy and well-accessorised (see Figure 1). - o In all service/product categories but 'pet food' there has been a steady or increasing amount spent since 2016.